preterag/pipecdn/docs/articles/pipe_pop_implementation_v1.0.md

 2. Parses command-line arguments
 3. Executes the appropriate action based on the arguments
 4. Provides clear, color-coded output

+### Wallet Management System

+Our wallet management system provides easy access to wallet information and configuration:

+1. **Wallet Information**: The `--wallet-info` option:
+   - Displays the wallet address from the configuration file
+   - Shows the wallet address from the startup script
+   - Indicates the wallet address used by the running node

+2. **Wallet Configuration**: The `--set-wallet` option:
+   - Updates the wallet address in the configuration file
+   - Modifies the startup script to use the new address
+   - Creates a new configuration file if one doesn't exist
+   - Restarts the service to apply the changes

+### Port Configuration System

+Our port configuration system simplifies the process of enabling additional ports:

+1. **Port Enabling**: The `--enable-80-443` option:
+   - Configures the firewall to allow traffic on ports 80 and 443
+   - Updates the service configuration to use these ports
+   - Restarts the service to apply the changes

+2. **Port Verification**: The monitoring system checks:
+   - If the required ports are open in the firewall
+   - If the ports are correctly configured in the configuration file
+   - If the ports are actively in use by the node

+### Node ID Consolidation

+Our node ID consolidation system ensures consistent node identification:

+1. **ID Detection**: The system detects multiple node ID files in different locations
+2. **Consolidation**: The system consolidates these files to use a single, consistent node ID
+3. **Verification**: The system verifies that all locations use the same node ID
+4. **Service Integration**: The service is configured to use the consolidated node ID

 ### Update Management System